 - i.
-The Company accrues \$500 in fees to its auditors, Madsen & Associates, CPA's Inc., for the review of its 10-QSBs and \$2,100 for the examination of the Form 10-KSB.
-In addition, the Company has accrued \$750 each for its November 10-QSB, February and May 10-QSBs; also, \$1,200 has been accrued for this Form 10-KSB in order that the accountant can prepare the applicable working papers and other information to be submitted to the auditors for their review of the Form 10-QSBs and 10-KSBs. - The Company has incurred certain expenses during the year for filing its various Forms 10-QSB and 10-KSB with the SEC.
-The expense for filing these Forms 10-QSB was \$250 per quarter and the Form 10-KSB is \$400. - iii.
-In February 2005, the Company paid \$3,780 Cdn. for assessment work on the Standard claim.
-This expenditure maintained the claim in good standing until February 24, 2006. - iv.
-The Company has paid annual filing fees to The Company Corporation of \$175.
-Franchise taxes were paid by the Company to the State of Delaware in the amount of \$84 including interest. - v.
+The Company accrues \$495 for November's fee and \$500 each for February's and May's fees to its auditors, Madsen & Associates, CPA's Inc., for the review of its 10-QSBs and \$2,500 for the examination of the Form 10-KSB.
+In addition, the Company has accrued \$750 each for its November 10-QSB, February and May 10-QSBs; also, \$1,500 has been accrued for this Form 10-KSB in order that the accountant can prepare the applicable working papers and other information to be submitted to the auditors for their review of the Form 10-QSBs and 10-KSBs. - ii.
+Consulting fees of \$5,000 have been paid for certain consulting work undertaken by an independent consultant on behalf of the company. - iii The Company has incurred certain expenses during the year for filing its various Forms 10-QSB and 10-KSB with the SEC.
+The expense for filing these Forms 10-QSB was \$250 per quarter and the Form 10-KSB is \$400. - iv.
+In February 2006, the Company paid \$4,000 to Kokanee Placer for assessment work on the Standard claim.
+This expenditure maintained the claim in good standing until February 23, 2008. - v.
+The Company has paid annual filing fees to The Company Corporation of \$215.
+Franchise taxes were paid by the Company to the State of Delaware in the amount of \$182 including interest. - vi.
 The Company does not compensate its directors for the service they perform for the Company since, at the present time it does not have adequate funds to do so.
 Nevertheless, management realizes that it should give recognition to the services performed by the directors and officers and therefore has accrued \$200 per month.
 This amount has been expensed in the current period with the offsetting credit being allocated to "Capital in Excess of Par Value" on the balance sheet.
-The Company will not, in the future, be responsible for paying either cash or shares in settling this accrual.
+The Company will not, in the future, be responsible for paying either cash or shares in settling this accrual. - vii.
+Office expenses of \$205 were paid to the Company's directors for expenditures on behalf of the Company.
+Printing costs were \$1,192.
+General expenses of \$956 for photocopying, fax and courier were paid. - viii.

-- vi.
 The Company does not incur any rental expense since it used the personal residence of its President.
 Similar to management fees, rent expense should be reflected as an operating expense.
-Therefore, the Company has accrued \$100 per month as an expense with an offsetting credit to "Capital in Excess of Par Value". - vii.
+Therefore, the Company has accrued \$100 per month as an expense with an offsetting credit to "Capital in Excess of Par Value". - ix.
 The Company does not have its own telephone number but uses the telephone number of its President.
-Similar to management fees and rent, the Company accrues an amount of \$50 per month to represent the charges for telephone with an offsetting entry to "Capital in Excess of Par Value". - viii.
+Similar to management fees and rent, the Company accrues an amount of \$50 per month to represent the charges for telephone with an offsetting entry to "Capital in Excess of Par Value". - x.
 During the period, the Company received its annual billing from Nevada Agency & Trust Company for acting as transfer agent for the year in the amount of \$1,200.
-In addition, the Company has accrued certain late charges of interest totaling \$1,389.
-The amount owing to Nevada Agency & Trust Company was written down to \$4,000, resulting in a write down of \$5,314 in fees.
+In addition, the Company received shareholders' reports and other documents for a charge of \$126.